 The School District works under the direction of the School Board and its superintendent.
 Projects selected for SPLOST funding are approved by the School Board.
-During fiscal year 2016, the SPLOST IV referendum was passed by the voters of Thomas County.
-The maximum amount approved to be raised from the SPLOST IV referendum is \$28,140,000.00.
+During fiscal years 2016 and 2021, the SPLOST IV and SPLOST V referendums were passed by the voters of Thomas County.
+The maximum amount approved to be raised from the SPLOST IV and SPLOST V referendums are \$28,140,000.00 and \$36,882,000.00, respectively.
 SPLOST IV funds will be used for the following purposes as outlined in the referendum:

-"for the purposes of renovations, new construction, improvements to and equipment for the Hand-in-Hand Primary, Garrison Pilcher Elementary, Cross Creek Elementary, Thomas County Middle, and Thomas County Central High Schools; renovations and/or new construction of facilities for specials schools and programs including Bishop Hall Charter School, GNETS/Pathways, the PREP Academy, the Renaissance Center, and Science, Technology, Engineering, and Math programs; renovation or new construction of facilities for central services including physical plant, administrative and support buildings, maintenance facilities, central storage facilities and warehousing; renovations, additions, and/or modifications to classrooms, multi-purpose rooms, storage areas, lab spaces, playgrounds, and other facilities to support new programs and to accommodate growth in enrollment; acquisition of school buses, maintenance and fleet vehicles, system-wide communication to include all buses, maintenance vehicles, the board of education office, and all schools, improvements to bus parking area including fuel pumps and tanks, HVAC system, improvements and tools/equipment to the bus garage; acquisition of system-wide classroom and administrative technology including computers, printers, and other technology and upgrades to camera, telephone, intercom, security and fire alarm systems; new textbooks and/or new/upgraded digital content; renovations, construction, and/or improvements to athletic facilities and equipment to include new baseball/softball fields, new lighting, construction of new dugouts, new tickets booths for softball and baseball games, a support/storage building, seating at baseball and soccer fields, football stadium improvements, new scoreboards and improvements to athletic fields; drainage improvements; support facilities; other equipment; and landscaping; and property acquisitions."
+"for the purposes of renovations, new construction, improvements to and equipment for the Hand-in-Hand Primary, Garrison Pilcher Elementary, Cross Creek Elementary, Thomas County Middle, and Thomas County Central High Schools; renovations and/or new construction of facilities for specials schools and programs including Bishop Hall Charter School, GNETS/Pathways, the PREP Academy, the Renaissance Center, and Science, Technology, Engineering, and Math programs; renovation or new construction of facilities for central services including physical plant, administrative and support buildings, maintenance facilities, central storage facilities and warehousing; renovations, additions, and/or modifications to classrooms, multi-purpose rooms, storage areas, lab spaces, playgrounds, and other facilities to support new programs and to accommodate growth in enrollment; acquisition of school buses, maintenance and fleet vehicles, system-wide communication to include all buses, maintenance vehicles, the board of education office, and all schools, improvements to bus parking area including fuel pumps and tanks, HVAC system, improvements and tools/equipment to the bus garage; acquisition of system-wide classroom and administrative technology including computers, printers, and other technology and upgrades to camera, telephone, intercom, security and fire alarm systems; new textbooks and/or new/upgraded digital content; renovations, construction, and/or improvements to athletic facilities and equipment to include new baseball/softball fields, new lighting, construction of new dugouts, new tickets booths for softball and baseball games, a support/storage building, seating at baseball and soccer fields, football stadium improvements, new scoreboard and improvements to athletic fields; drainage improvements; support facilities; other equipment; and landscaping; and property acquisitions."